deckhouse/deckhouse/modules/040-control-plane-manager/docs/FAQ.md

 kubectl -n kube-system delete secret audit-policy
 ```

-## How do I speed up the restart of pods if the connection to the node has been lost?
+## How do I speed up the restart of Pods if the connection to the node has been lost?

 By default, a node is marked as unavailable if it does not report its state for 40 seconds.
-After another 5 minutes, its pods will be rescheduled to other nodes.
+After another 5 minutes, its Pods will be rescheduled to other nodes.
 Thus, the overall application unavailability lasts approximately 6 minutes.

 In specific cases, if an application cannot run in multiple instances, there is a way to lower its unavailability time:

 1. Reduce the period required for the node to become `Unreachable` if the connection to it is lost by setting the `nodeMonitorGracePeriodSeconds` parameter.
-1. Set a lower timeout for evicting pods on a failed node using the `failedNodePodEvictionTimeoutSeconds` parameter.
+1. Set a lower timeout for evicting Pods on a failed node using the `failedNodePodEvictionTimeoutSeconds` parameter.

 ### An example:
 ```yaml